Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

 .. dropdown:: Is there a smart contract code linter?

     Yes.
-You can use the `fmt` and `cargo clippy` linter tools as described in the `README <https://github.com/Concordium/concordium-rust-smart-contracts>`_.
+You can use the `fmt` and the `cargo clippy` linter tools as described in the `README <https://github.com/Concordium/concordium-rust-smart-contracts>`_.

 .. dropdown:: Are tests executed in parallel or sequentially?